 Lochranza Waiting Room, Isle of Arran

-CMAL have completed the refurbishment of the waiting room and vessel store at Lochranza, Isle of Arran.
+CMAL has completed the refurbishment of the waiting room and vessel store at Lochranza, Isle of Arran.

 The works have transformed the dated facilities, and provide a modern, bright and sustainable waiting room for Cal Mac customers.
 Passenger toilets, including an accessible facility, together with a baby changing station will improve the services available at Lochranza.